 - 1. Some experience of contributing to research grant applications. - 2.
 Some experience of teaching and assessment. - 3.
 Some experience of supervising and supporting junior researchers and/or research degree students, and non-academic staff. - 4.
-Experience and demonstrated expertise in the implementation of evaluations using quasi-experimental designs. - 5.
-Experience of survey software packages (e.g Open Data Kit) for use in computer assisted interviewing. - 6.
-Experience of research grant set up (preparing ethics applications, securing R&D approvals, participant recruitment etc) and grant report writing. - 7.
-Experience in participatory research methods/ co-production with sex workers or other marginalized/minoritized groups - 8.
-Experience of working in mixed-methods or multidisciplinary projects.
+Some experience of participatory research or other co-production work (e.g. in service provision, policy advocacy) with and by sex workers or other minoritised/marginalised populations - 5.
+Some experience of qualitative evaluations of health or social interventions, using theory-informed approaches (e.g. process, realist or other methods) - 6.
+Some experience of relevant software for qualitative data analyses (e.g. NVivo) - 7.
+Evidence of excellence in digital public engagement (e.g. through blogging, social media) - 8.
+Experience of research grant set-up (e.g. preparing ethics applications, securing R&D approvals) and grant report writing - 9.
+Experience of working in mixed-methods or multidisciplinary projects